Vegan Peanut Butter tarts are pure love!

 And that’s because they can be unbelievably delicious and you don’t have to be exactly vegan to enjoy them.

-I am not willing to give up my butter, my eggs, or my cream cheese in baking any time soon.
-However, I do like to learn.
-And to me, learning how to cook vegan is learning how to connect with your plant ingredients in a whole other level!
+To me, learning how to cook vegan is learning how to connect with your plant ingredients in a whole other level!

 The crust is coconuty and chewy, made with dates, almonds, coconut, coconut oil and cocoa powder.